-It’s important to have an Expert like one from Broad Ripple Service Experts in Indianapolis work on repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-equipped to fix a furnace error like this one.
+It’s important to let an Expert like one from Broad Ripple Service Experts in Indianapolis handle repairing or replacing this part.
+Our technicians are NATE certified, which means they’re well-equipped to fix a furnace error like the one you’re experiencing.

 We want you to be absolutely happy with our furnace repair in Indianapolis.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

-Two-stage furnaces have various pressure switches to help the system to run at different speeds—and use less energy.
-These switches also make sure your furnace runs safely and vents extra gases from the heat exchanger.
+Two-stage furnaces have various pressure switches to help the system to run at different speeds—and be more efficient.
+These switches also make sure your furnace runs safely and vents excess gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Doesn’t Work

-Your low pressure switch may not be functioning correctly if your furnace inducer motor begins in high speed and high ignition, then loses speed and enters into low-fire mode about 30 seconds afterward.
+Your low pressure switch may not be functioning right if your furnace inducer motor begins in high speed and high ignition, then slows down and enters into low-fire mode about 30 seconds afterward.